kaleguy/scraper-api/README.md

 ## Synopsis

+A proxy to provide a basic JSON API to ResearchGate.

-A simple wrapper for the [OpenWeatherMap API](https://openweathermap.org/api) using Restify (version 4).
+Also demos a simple wrapper for the [OpenWeatherMap API](https://openweathermap.org/api).

-## Motivation

-Simple boilerplate and demo to:

-* Create a restify server to proxy OpenWeatherMap
-* Document the routes with Swagger JSDocs
-* Create tests with Swagger Test

-This project was originally created to be used with [another demo project](https://github.com/kaleguy/simpleng2admin) hosted on Github pages.
-There is a not a free endpoint on https from OpenWeatherMap and Github pages are served via https, so a proxy is necessary.
+Implemented with Restify (version 4).

 ## Installation